tzou2024/chatclient/README.md

 # Notes

-## Notes

-A minimalist website where users can take/organize notes in folders.
+Website where users can take/organize notes in folders.

 This project will utilize Django a Django Backend Api and React frontend